rangle/ngCourse2/handout/project-setup/plugins.md

 Plugins allow us to inject custom build steps during the bundling process.

 A commonly used plugin is the `html-webpack-plugin`.
 This allows us to generate HTML files required for production.
-For example it can be used to inject script tags for the outputted bundles.
+For example it can be used to inject script tags for the output bundles.

 ```javascript
 new HtmlWebpackPlugin({